NOAA-EDAB/buoydata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ndbcbuoy
+# buoydata

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of ndbcbuoy is to easily download and process buoy data hosted by National Data Buoy Center.
+The goal of buoydata is to easily download and process buoy data hosted by National Data Buoy Center.
 Note: the [rnoaa](https://github.com/ropensci/rnoaa) package also has functions to get buoy data.
 The difference is that only one years worth of data can be downloaded at any time from a single buoy.

-`ndbcbuoy` downloads multiple years and stitches all years data together in a single data frame.
+`buoydata` downloads multiple years and stitches all years data together in a single data frame.
 In addition the lazily loaded station description data provided with the package combines many more attributes by which to filter.